-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Mains Water mains or private water supply $\overline{\checkmark}$ Mains Electricity $\overline{\checkmark}$ Mains Mains drainage $\overline{\checkmark}$ Mains Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ Fibre broadband (BT) b.
-Is there a septic tank system at your policy roperty? (i) Do you have appropriate consents for the discharg e from your septic tank? (ii) Do you have a maintenance contract for or your septi c tank?
-If you have answered yes, please give maintenance contract: details of the e company with which you have a 11 Responsibilities for shared or common a reas a. contribute to the cost of anything used jointly, such as If you have answered yes, please give details: b.
+Services Connected Supplier Gas or liquid petroleum gas Octopus Energy Water mains or private water supply $\overline{\checkmark}$ Scottish Water Electricity $\overline{\checkmark}$ Octopus Mains drainage Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ BT line though current contract transferred to owner's new flat b.
+Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharg e from your septic tank? (ii) Do you have a maintenance contract f or your septi c tank?
+If you have answered yes, please give maintenance contract: details of the e company with which you have a 11 a.
+Responsibilities for shared or Are you aware of any responsibility to the repair of a shared drive, private roayes If you have answered yes, please give Small garden area split between six flaupkeep shared. contribute to ad, boundary details: the cost of anything used jointly, such as , or garden area? b.
 Is there a responsibility to contribute to stairwell or other common areas?
-Yes repair and r maintenance of the roof, common If you have answered yes, please give details: Responsibility to contribute to any com- C. have owned the property? placement of any part of the roof during the time you d.
-No Do you have the right to walk over any of your neig hbours' property - for example to put u. out your rubbish bin or to maintain you - If you have answered yes, please give details: e.
-As far as you are aware, do any of you property, for example to put out their runno = If you have answered yes, please give details:

-As far as you are aware, is there a public right of way across any part of your property?

-(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+Yes repair and r maintenance of the roof, common If you have answered yes, please give C. Has there been any major repair or r pkeep of roof, stairwell, street door etc. any part of the roof during the time you d.
+No Do you have the right to walk over any out your rubbish bin or to maintain you No - hbours' property - for example to puts?
+If you have answered yes, please give details: e.
+As far as you are aware, do any of you property, for example to put out their r = - f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)